 The Fire Chief was talking to the associate Battalion Chief, who happens to be my sister-in-law Barb’s nephew (I didn’t tell Barb or my brother what we are planning on doing, because I wanted it to go through the proper channels first) and the chief said this:

 “For a pastor, she’s pretty cool”.
-I have relayed to both the police and fire chief that as the leaders of their respective ranks.
-They have more stress and need additional prayer support and we want to thank them personally, as well.
+I have relayed to both the police and fire chief that, as the leaders of their respective rank, they have more stress and need additional prayer support and we want to thank them personally, as well.
 I am grateful that my brother and sister-in-law could hear this independently of me, so it is another testimony of the great heart of this church.
 I couldn’t be so cool if I didn’t have so many “fans” (so sick).

 No matter when I am able to facilitate this barbeque – and the subsequent relationship of prayer support, God is preparing the soil of their hearts to know they need rescue from time to time.

 Thanks for your support of this effort and we’ll trust God’s timing and open doors to the helpers of this community.

 It is easy in church work to think that it all depends upon us, and while God’s call and gifting put us in His place of stewardship, it is vital to remember that there is a supernatural component here; namely, that the Lord prepares and presents us to fulfill our service to Him.

 In this portion of scripture, it says:

 “Not that we are sufficient in ourselves….”
 The word “sufficient” is “hikanos” – meaning, “sufficient, fit “, from “hikos”, “to arrive, come to reach, attain”.

 Who helps us attain – reach our place of service?
 Christ!